Ni no Kuni II: Revenant Kingdom: Development

 The game was announced during the PlayStation Experience event in December 2015.
 Eurogamer described the announcement as a highlight of the event.
 Unlike the first game, which was a collaboration with Studio Ghibli, the sequel did not have their involvement.
 Despite that, former Ghibli character designer Yoshiyuki Momose and longtime music composer Joe Hisaishi, both of whom worked on Wrath of the White Witch, reprised their lead roles.
 Level-5 CEO Akihiro Hino said that the sequel would better fulfill the ambitions of the original game, with deeper stories and improved visuals.
 The character of Roland was developed to allow older players to feel more engaged with the story, due to his age.
 The "Higgledies" were introduced to refresh the battle system.

 Delayed twice prior to its launch, it was released for PlayStation 4 and Windows on March 23, 2018.
 In addition to the standard version of the game, players can also purchase three different editions, depending on region.
 A "day one edition" included a downloadable content pack that added five unique weapons.
 The premium edition features a steelbook, papercraft kit, a collection of original songs, and the Dragon's Tooth DLC, while the collector's edition includes all of that in addition to behind-the-scenes videos, an art book, a diorama, a plush, a display case, and the season pass; in Europe and Australia, the "Prince's Edition" features a steelbook, behind-the-scenes videos, and the season pass, while the "King's Edition" features the same in addition to a vinyl record, art book, and a diorama music box.
 A soundtrack, featuring Hisaishi's contributions and performances by the Tokyo Philharmonic Orchestra, was released on June 6, 2018.

 In response to criticism about the game being too easy, an update adding two new difficulty modes was released in June 2018.
 The game received three downloadable content (DLC) packs, with the first releasing on August 9, 2018, the second titled The Lair of the Lost Lord on December 13, 2018, and the third titled The Tale of a Timeless Tome on March 19, 2019.

 The Prince’s Edition of the game that includes all previous downloadable content packs, was released worldwide on September 17, 2021 for the Nintendo Switch.
-A version of the game for Xbox One and Xbox Series X/S was announced during Tokyo Game Show in September 2022, set to release on March 21, 2023.
+A version of the game for Xbox One and Xbox Series X/S was announced during Tokyo Game Show in September 2022, and released on March 21, 2023.

 Reception

 Ni no Kuni II: Revenant Kingdom received "generally positive" reviews according to review aggregator Metacritic.
+Writing for Waypoint, Cameron Kunzelman described the game as a fairy tale about good governance, showing a state which tries to support its population, as opposed to the cynical depictions of the state which most games in the genre hold.